SaMajerus/pizza-parlor/README.md

 ## Description

-(Write full description here)
+The user can select Pizza Type, Pizza Size, and whatever toppings they want (minimum of 2), then click the Order button.
+A summary of their order, followed by a price, will be printed in a Receipt section immediately below that.
+When I say a minimum of 2 toppings, I really do mean that.
+The UI Logic that handles user submissions filters out any Blank select-box inputs before creating the a new Pizza object.
+So, if the user selects toppings for the first 2 boxes but leaves the other 3 blank, the receipt only shows those two toppings in the order.

+This application is the Minimum Viable Product (MVP) iteration -- I plan to finish it out with more ordering options (like those included in the Menu text but not the input fields).
+The input type will be changed to checkboxes for the Toppings as well, which will also save the space taken up by 5 select-boxes and their labels.

 Other notes:
 * This program's Business Logic was built up using Test-Driven Development (TDD).
 To see the tests I used, look no further than the next section.
 * For those wondering how to implement dropdowns/spoilers (like below) in Markdown,  I Googled 'details tag markdown' and found this website:  https://spinningnumbers.org/a/details.html#details-markdown-template .
-(Yes, I used that template for the dropdown in this document)
+(Yes, I used that template for the dropdown in this document) <br>

 ## Tests